A625A/GasolineraGestion/README.md

 # Fuel Station Operations & Analytics Prototype

-A prototype for fuel-station operations combining inventory monitoring, consumption analytics, depletion estimates, and restocking recommendations.
+Prototype for monitoring fuel inventory, consumption, and restocking.

-The project was developed around a **Shell fuel-station operations use case** to explore how operational data could be transformed into clearer inventory decisions and proactive restocking alerts.
+The project was built around a **Shell fuel-station use case**.

-> This is a prototype and not a production Shell system.
+It is a prototype and is not connected to Shell's production systems or live station data.

-## Problem

-Fuel stations need to understand how quickly each fuel type is being consumed, how much inventory remains, and when a new delivery should be scheduled.

-A reactive process can create two opposite problems:

-- Fuel runs out before the next delivery.

-- Excess inventory is ordered unnecessarily.

-This prototype explores how operational data can support more proactive inventory management.

-## What the Prototype Does
+## What It Does

-The backend exposes fuel analytics used by the dashboard to provide information such as:
+The backend provides information such as:

-- Current fuel inventory
+- Current inventory

 - Tank capacity

 - Weekly liters sold

-- Seven-day average consumption
+- Average recent consumption

-- Fuel pricing
+- Fuel prices

-- Recent restock information
+- Last restock date

 - Estimated days until depletion

 - Projected depletion date

-- Recommended restocking date
+- Suggested restocking date

-- Operational alerts
+- Inventory warnings

-The prototype currently supports:
+The current version works with:

 - Regular